 Despite ambitious promises current education technology suites and products are antiquated, proprietary, and expensive.
 A lack of interoperability means schools have been forced to make due with overpriced “one size fits all” products that offer little in the way of customization or control.
 Slate was built with these struggles in mind and represents a paradigm shift in education technology.

 Slate is an open source education integration platform that allows schools to create and purchase innovative software, own their own data, and have quick and easy access to a competitive marketplace of developers building their own ed-tech tools.
-Slate was first rolled out in the Science Leadership Academy, and is currently powering 7 Philly schools, including all three New District School Models: Uschool, LINC, and Building21.
+Slate was first rolled out in the Science Leadership Academy in Philadelphia, and is currently powering many of the leading competency-based schools across the country.

 Slate allows schools to save time by centralizing data for easier access and analysis.
 Save money by replacing expensive proprietary technologies with cheaper open solutions, while opening the door for collaboration and co-investment between schools and districts.
 Finally schools gain control of their software and data.
 Unlike older solutions where vendors maintain and control the data, Slate empowers schools by giving them ownership of their solutions.